What is a dump bin?

-Whilst ‘dump bin’ is a well-known term in the Point of Sale and display merchandising industry, the term is very confusing the first time you hear it!
-See our glossary of terms for the ‘dictionary definition’, or read on to learn more about retail dump bins, what they are used for, and the pros and cons of cardboard dump bins compared with other forms of merchandise display.
+Whilst ‘dump bins’ is a well-known term in the Point of Sale and display merchandising industry, the term is very confusing the first time you hear it!
+We supply a range of completely bespoke dump bins that are made in-house at our factory to your exact specifications and colours.
+See our glossary of terms for the ‘dictionary definition’, or read on to learn more about dump bins, including what they are used for, and where and when they are the right choice, compared with other forms of merchandise display.

 Retail Dump Bins